rootslab/train/Readme.md

 /*
  * Apply a fn to every element of the queue;
- * fn will get 3 args: Object element, Number index, Function done.
+ * fn will get 3 arguments: Object element, Number index, Function done.
  * After that every fn will have called done(), the callback will be launched
  * with an err argument ( if any has occurred ) and a number, representing
  * the total processed / iterated elements in the queue.
  *
  * Passing true as the last parameter, implies the eviction of the current
  * item on every iteration, soon after that the fn has called done().
  *
- * NOTE: when queue size was 0, the callback will be immediately executed
+ * NOTE: when queue size is 0, the callback will be immediately executed
- * with args: ( null, 0 ).
+ * with arguments: ( null, 0 ).
  *
  * NOTE: on iteration, the size is fixed to the current queue size,
  * then it is possible to push other elements to the tail, these